Top 5 Valentine’s Day dates you still have time to plan in Honolulu

 If you are looking for a cost saver, the bundled prix fixe meals are always a great option.
 It’s also good to keep in mind that many restaurant coupons and gift cards are not honored on Valentine’s Day.

-Turtle Bay and the North Shore are perfect for romantic escapes, but as of Monday at 9:30 a.m., there was only one ocean view room left.
+Turtle Bay and the North Shore are perfect for romantic escapes, and as of Thursday Feb.
+6 there are still vacancies.

-Not to worry, there are many other stay-cation options around the state.
+There are many other stay-cation options around Oahu.

 ProFlowers.com listed this suggestion, and we have to agree: You can’t go wrong with a beach date.